erictraut/mypy_issues/tc_topics.md

 When Jelle initially suggested a formal typing spec, I posted a [proposed list of chapters](https://discuss.python.org/t/proposed-initial-typing-spec/39389/6).
 Many of these chapters were completely missing from the spec initially, but we've made good headway toward filling them in.
+Here are the chapters that are still missing from the spec.

 Core Typing Concepts & Terminology
 * Gradual typing